aarohidhand/aarohidhand/README.md

 - 👋 Hi, I’m Aarohi Dhand
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in both Cyber Security $ Artificial Intelligence
 - 🌱 I’m currently learning Neural Networks
 - 💞️ I’m looking to collaborate on hackathons so hit me up if you wanna join me 🕵🏿‍♀️
 - ⚡ Fun fact: My virtual name is Nyxel Ray.
 So you may find it on my page a lot 👾